kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ### Why a triple-barrelled name?

 The series we are about to look at was originally called the _Gregory series_.
-Leibnitz evaluated the Gregory series for a specific value and came up with a formula for $\pi$, and that series was called the _Leibnitz series_.
+Leibniz evaluated the Gregory series for a specific value and came up with a formula for $\pi$, and that series was called the _Leibniz series_.

-The accomplishments of medieval Indian mathematicians---whose discoveries antedated those of Gregory and Leibnitz---remained unknown to the larger world.
-But recent scholarship has accorded [priority](https://en.wikipedia.org/wiki/Scientific_priority) to the leading Indian mathematician-astronomer of that period, Madhava, who anticipated both the Gregory series and the Leibnitz series by more than 250 years [@roy1990; @joseph2009; @roy2011; @joseph2011; @madhava-wiki].
+The accomplishments of medieval Indian mathematicians---whose discoveries antedated those of Gregory and Leibniz---remained unknown to the larger world.
+But recent scholarship has accorded [priority](https://en.wikipedia.org/wiki/Scientific_priority) to the leading Indian mathematician-astronomer of that period, Madhava, who anticipated both the Gregory series and the Leibniz series by more than 250 years [@roy1990; @joseph2009; @roy2011; @joseph2011; @madhava-wiki].
 This explains the triple-barrelled name for the series.
 Thumbnail sketches are given in the links below for all three mathematicians.

 [James Gregory](https://en.wikipedia.org/wiki/James_Gregory_\(mathematician\)) was the first Professor of Mathematics at the University of Edinburgh and in 1671, he published the series that was called the the [arctangent series](https://en.wikipedia.org/wiki/Arctangent_series), or the Gregory series.

-[Gottfried Wilhelm Leibnitz](https://www.google.com/search?q=Leibnitz) evaluated the arctangent series at $\frac{\pi}{4}$ to get an estimate of $\frac{\pi}{4}$; the result was known as the Gregory-Leibnitz series or the Leibnitz Formula.
+[Gottfried Wilhelm Leibniz](https://www.google.com/search?q=Leibniz) evaluated the arctangent series at $\frac{\pi}{4}$ to get an estimate of $\frac{\pi}{4}$; the result was known as the Gregory-Leibniz series or the Leibniz Formula.

 [Madhava of Sangamagrama](https://en.wikipedia.org/wiki/Madhava_of_Sangamagrama) was a mathematician-astronomer who pursued research in trigonometric power series.
 In this, he showed remarkable prescience in defining angular measure as the ratio of arc length $s$ to radius, $r$, thus establishing the _naturalness_ of radian measure for serious work in trigonometry.^[See also ["A tale of two measures: degrees and radians"](https://swanlotus.netlify.app/blogs/a-tale-of-two-measures-degrees-and-radians).
 Some papers attribute the results of Madhava to Nilakantha---a student in the lineage of Madhava---but more recent papers cite Madhava correctly as the fountainhead of this research.]

-!!!CHECK CHECK CHECK!!!^^^^^

 ### Derivation

-Rather than draw the Madhava-Gregory-Leibnitz series out of a hat, we will sketch its derivation, according to Gregory, and show its origins in integral calculus.
+Rather than draw the Madhava-Gregory-Leibniz (here abbreviated as the MGL) series out of a hat, we will sketch its derivation, according to Gregory, and show its origins in integral calculus.

 We assert that
 $$